MicrosoftDocs/architecture-center/docs/guide/ibm/maximo/ibm-mas-overview-content.md

 You may also choose to run Oracle Exadata on a VM or on Oracle Cloud Infrastructure using the [OCI Interconnect](https://docs.oracle.com/en/solutions/learn-azure-oci-interconnect/index.html), but we haven't tested this configuration.
 Currently not supported are Azure SQL DB and Azure Cosmos DB.
 These databases may be supported in future releases of Maximo.

 > [!NOTE]
 > In some cases you can't reuse a database for multiple Maximo applications because of conflicting database settings.
-For example, you can't use the same IBM DB2 Warehouse for health + manage in combination with monitor.
+For example, [you can't use the same IBM DB2 Warehouse for health + manage in combination with monitor](https://www.ibm.com/docs/en/mas83/8.3.0?topic=dependencies-configure-database-health).
 You can mix different database products, such as using Microsoft SQL Server for one application and IBM DB2 Warehouse for another.

 Maximo and some of its applications have dependencies on MongoDB and/or Kafka.
 How you deploy these solutions should be a performance and operations consideration.
 The defaults are to deploy MongoDB Community Edition and Strimzi Kafka inside the clusters.
-Maximo also uses Crunchy PostgreSQL inside OpenShift, a dependency that can't be externalized.
+Some of the prerequisites of Maximo, for example BAS, use databases that can't be externalized but that require persistent storage to be provided to the OpenShift cluster.

 For state based services running inside of the OpenShift cluster, it's necessary to frequently perform backups and move them into another region.
 Plan and decide accordingly, especially when running Kafka or MongoDB inside of OpenShift.